nicholas-ooi/battle_of_favourites/README.md

 A whacky game that highlights the number of favourites chosen by random people on the internet!

-This app does not focus on any real-life use cases but rather it was created out of technology experimentation, fun, and the open-source learning community.
+This app does not focus on any real-life use cases but rather it was created out of technological experimentation, fun, and for the open-source learning community.

 This was built with state of the art technologies at experimental stages, with little documentation on the net: SvelteKit, Tailwind, Node, Digital Ocean MongoDB